Official Nebraska Government Website

 Applicants who will be performing activities as active salespersons or associate brokers must supply the following:

-1. The License Issuance Form or a letter from their Nebraska employing broker indicating the broker's willingness to employ and supervise the salesperson or associate broker.
+1. The License Issuance Form signed by their Nebraska employing broker indicating the broker's willingness to employ and supervise the salesperson or associate broker.

-2. The License Issuance Form or a signed statement from the applicant agreeing to be employed by the Nebraska employing broker.
+2. The License Issuance Form signed by the applicant agreeing to be employed by the Nebraska employing broker.

 Broker applicants (other than associate brokers as described above) must also:

 1. Open and maintain a Real Estate Trust Account in an authorized financial institution located in Nebraska in the same name as the applicant will be doing business.
-(Submit the completed Consent to Examine Trust Account Form OR New Form Effective August 27, 2011 with the application for each trust account)
+(Submit the completed Consent to Examine Trust Account Form with the application for each trust account) or submit for approval the Trust Account Waiver form

 If the applicant will be operating under a trade name in Nebraska, the applicant must: